 That’s remarketing in action.
 You can set it up for your display ad to appear on another site through the Google Display network or as a text ad through the Google Search Network.

-Tip: You will need to get a snippet of code from AdWords and place it on your site.
+Tip: You will need to get a snippet of code from Google Ads and place it on your site.
 Then, set up lists so that Google knows exactly what the visitor has to see or do on your site before it triggers your ad on another page.

 Dynamic Keyword Insertion